Summary and Distance between Sets of Texts based on Topological Data Analysis

-We are concern that it is impossible, for now, to determine which exact literature methods an embedding algorithm catches, or even if it catches any.
-However, it is true that it can find similarities between words and their use taking into consideration the context of the words.
-Therefore, it seems natural, in a first approach, to see if the \texttt{word2vec} with its \texttt{skipgram} variation can imitate or be used instead of the traditional methods in order to distinguish different literature styles.
-Besides, looking at the mathematical formulation to study the architecture of the sonnets introduced by D\'amaso Alonso and his comment \footnote{Free translation.
+In spite of its intrinsic difficulty, our work explores the possibility of finding similarities between words and their use taking into consideration their context.
+It seems natural, in a first approach, to study if \texttt{word2vec} with its \texttt{skipgram} variation can imitate or be used as a complement to the qualitative methods in order to distinguish different literature styles.
+Besides, looking at the mathematical formulation to study the architecture of the sonnets introduced by D\'amaso Alonso and his comment\footnote{Free translation.
 Original comment in Spanish.} {\it "it would be a labour of a truly team of workers"} to apply such deep studies, in this paper, we take the chance to do that heavy work that D\'amaso Alonso mentioned, with recent mathematical tools in a efficient and effective way.